Jendi Reiter

 When it says You chose this struggle

-to help you grow
+to help you grow you're sure

 that's why wishes don't swallow you